quicwg/multipath/draft-ietf-quic-multipath.md

 two or more active paths during the connection lifetime.
 Different applications will likely require different strategies.
 Once the implementation has decided which paths to keep alive, it can do so by sending Ping frames on each of these paths before the idle timeout expires.

-## Connection ID Changes and NAT Rebindings {#migration}

-{{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses to another available one at any time during the connection.
-As such a sole change of the Connection ID without any change in the address does not indicate a path change and the endpoint can keep the same congestion control and RTT measurement state.

-While endpoints assign a connection ID to a specific sending 4-tuple, networks events such as NAT rebinding may make the packet's receiver observe a different 4-tuple.
-Servers observing a 4-tuple change will perform path validation (see {{Section 9 of QUIC-TRANSPORT}}).
-If path validation process succeeds, the endpoints set the path's congestion controller and round-trip time estimator according to {{Section 9.4 of QUIC-TRANSPORT}}.

-{{Section 9.3 of QUIC-TRANSPORT}} allows an endpoint to skip validation of a peer address if that address has been seen recently.
-However, when the multipath extension is used and an endpoint has multiple addresses that could lead to switching between different paths, it should rather maintain multiple open paths instead.

 # New Frames {#frames}